 - NO display adapters for Laptops

-- Speakers without VGA ports on their laptops and MAC notebooks will need to use VGA adapter in order to use our projection system.
+- Speakers without VGA ports on their laptops/notebooks will need to bring or reserve one

-As our classrooms are often full, many speciality events are schedule in multipurpose rooms that often double has hallways, and/or study areas.
+As our classrooms are often full, many specialty events are schedule in multipurpose rooms that often double as hallways, and/or study areas.
 If you are expecting to do a presentation in these areas, here is what you should know does or does not exist there.